Conformal Lie 2-algebras and conformal omni-Lie algebras: Construction of conformal Lie 2-algebras

 \subsection{Skew-symmetrization of Leibniz conformal algebras}

-From above subsection, we have seen that a conformal omni-Lie algebra $\cale=\g\ltimes_D V$ is in fact the skew-symmetrization of Leibniz conformal algebra $\g\ltimes_H V$ and $M$ is the left center of $\cale$.
-Motivated by this, we may ask, from any Leibniz conformal algebra, can we get a conformal Lie 2-algebra?
-In this subsection, we give a positive answer to this question.
-First we recall some concept on Leibniz conformal algebras.
+From above subsection, we have seen that a conformal omni-Lie algebra $\cale=\g\ltimes_D M$ is in fact the skew-symmetrization of Leibniz conformal algebra $\g\ltimes_H M$ and $M$ is the left center of $\cale$.
+This observation prompts the following question: Can we derive a conformal Lie 2-algebra from any given Leibniz conformal algebra?
+In the following subsection, we provide a positive answer to this inquiry.

 Let $L$ be a Leibniz conformal algebra.
 We define the \emph{Leibniz kernel} $\Ker(L)$ of $L$ to be the set of elements spanned by

 Note that if $L$ is a Lie conformal algebra, then $\Ker(L)=0$, otherwise if $L$ is a non-Lie Leibniz conformal algebra, then $\Ker(L)\neq 0$.